Operations

 // Subscription - real-time updates (planned)

-gql.default(({ subscription }, { $var }) =>
+gql.default(({ subscription, $var }) =>

-subscription.operation({ name: "UserUpdated", variables: [...] }, ({ f, $ }) => [...])
+subscription.operation({ name: "UserUpdated", variables: { ... }, fields: ({ f, $ }) => ({ ... }) })

 );